Home>Mutual Funds

 Understanding Mutual Funds

 A mutual fund is a type of investment that pools money from many people to invest in a variety of assets like stocks, bonds, or other securities.
-This pooling permits people to expand their ventures and access a more extensive scope of procedures or resources than they could possibly all alone.
+This pooling allows individuals to diversify their investments and access a broader range of strategies or assets than they might be able to on their own.

 How Are Returns Calculated for Mutual Funds?